 Ronald Graham (1935-2020) was an American mathematician who worked in discrete mathematics.
 His work spanned many areas, including number theory, Ramsey theory, graph theory, and discrete geometry.
 He was also a prolific juggler, serving as the president of the International Jugglers' Association.
-(Photo credit: New York Times)

-Graham was trying to solve the following problem: An n-dimensional hypercube has 2^n vertices.
+(Photo credit: New York Times) Graham was trying to solve the following problem: An n-dimensional hypercube has 2^n vertices.
 Draw a line between every pair of vertices, and assign each edge to be red or blue.
 What is the smallest n for which every possible coloring contains the following structure: four vertices on the same plane with all the lines between them the same color.
 Problem 8.
 Prove that in this problem, n > 2.
 (In other words, draw a square with lines between every pair of vertices that does not contain the above structure.)
 (Challenge) Prove that in this problem, n > 3.

 Graham proved that $n \leq g(64)$, where we define $g(1) = 3 \uparrow^4 3$, and $g(n) = 3 \uparrow^{g(n-1)} 3$.
 Some people refer to g(64) as Graham's number.
-Because g(n) is an interesting integer sequence, I originally wanted to ask you to also look it up in the OEIS, but unfortunately I realized the following problem:
+Because g(n) is an interesting integer sequence, I originally wanted to ask you to also look it up in the OEIS, but unfortunately I realized the following problem: Problem 9.

-Problem 9.
 If we divide the observable universe into cubes of side length 1 Planck length, there are about 10^{185} such cubes.
 Show that $g(1) = 3 \uparrow^4 3$ has more than 10^{185} digits.
 (In other words, show that $3 \uparrow^4 3 > 10^{10^{185}}$.)

-And $10^{10^{185}} < 27^{27^{243}} = 3^{3 \cdot 27^{243}} = 3^$

 Problem 10.
 For large values of n, which is bigger: g(n) or A(n,n)?
 Give a quick argument for why.

-2 The busy beaver function

-Now we describe even bigger numbers.
+2 The busy beaver function Now we describe even bigger numbers.
 Recall last week's definition of a Turing machine.
 This is a model of computation mimicking how humans actually compute.
-It consists of:

-- A tape consisting of cells, which we think of as an infinitely long row of pieces of paper. - A finite set of symbols (last week we used 1 and blank) that can be written on the cells, akin to writing English or math on paper. - A finite set of states q_0, q_1, \ldots that tell you what "stage" of the algorithm you are in, akin to knowing in your mind what you're trying to do. - A set of instructions that based on your current state and what you read on the paper, tells you to update your state, then either overwrite the symbol on the tape or move to an adjacent sheet of paper.
+It consists of: - A tape consisting of cells, which we think of as an infinitely long row of pieces of paper. - A finite set of symbols (last week we used 1 and blank) that can be written on the cells, akin to writing English or math on paper. - A finite set of states q_0, q_1, \ldots that tell you what "stage" of the algorithm you are in, akin to knowing in your mind what you're trying to do. - A set of instructions that based on your current state and what you read on the paper, tells you to update your state, then either overwrite the symbol on the tape or move to an adjacent sheet of paper.
 For example, one instruction could be "if you are in q_0 and you read 1, then move right and stay in q_0 ."
 Another could be "if you are in q_1 and you read blank, then write 1 and change to state q_3 ."
-Last week, we abbreviated these as q_01Rq_0 and q_1B1q_3 .
+Last week, we abbreviated these as $q_0 1Rq_0$ and q_1B1q_3 .
 Furthermore, in the definition we gave last week, a Turing machine halts (stops its computation) if there is no instruction for what to do in the current state reading the current cell.
 The output of the computation is the number of 1's on the tape when/if it halts.

-We define the bisy beaver number $\mathrm{BB}(n)$ is the largest number that can be output by a Turing machine given an all-blank input using n states.
-If a machine does not halt on the all-blank input, we say it has no output.
-As not in the state of the same of the same output.
+We define the busy beaver number BB(n) is the largest number of steps a Turing machine can take before halting, given an all-blank input, and using n states.
+If a machine does not halt on the all-blank input, we don't consider it.
 Problem 11.
 Suppose we have a Turing machine with only one state q.